-HSC queue mode will be opened for Normal program in a shared-risk mode.
+HSC queue mode will be opened for Normal and Filler programs.
 Please see detail information at the 'HSC Queue Mode Webpage'.
 Note that the HSC queue mode will NOT be opened for Keck/Gemini time exchange, and University of Hawaii time programs.

 Additional target request for filling dead time ('Sukima time') in HSC classical mode programs are NOT allowed.
 We will execute HSC queue mode programs in the dead time in HSC classical mode programs.

-NB468, NB527, and NB656 filters are newly opened from S16A.
-If you want to use narrow-band filters except for NB656, you must obtain an approval in advance from the filter developer team.
+NB926 and IB945 filters are newly opened from S17A.
+If you want to use narrow-band filters, you may need to obtain an approval in advance from the filter developer team.
 See 'Available filters and sensitivities' for detail information and contact addresses.

 The filter exchanger unit (FEU) of the HSC can hold up to 6 filters in one observing run.
-If you plan to use narrow-band filters for your observation, please consider the predetermined filters by the HSC SSP observation described above.
+If you plan to use narrow-band filters for your observation, please consider the predetermined filters by the HSC SSP, and open use programs described above.
 Please note that there is a high probability that all broad-band filters (grizY) will be demanded by open use programs assigned at each month, in which case only one narrow-band filter can be used in each observing run.

 HSC proposers who request to observe the same fields as aimed in the HSC SSP are required to explain the differences between your program and the HSC SSP.
 Please find the SSP fields from the web page of the HSC SSP.